Let me take a wild guess: you’re planning to go backpacking in Portugal. Well, you have come to the right page!

-It used to be where the rich and royal would live, but today it’s become a major tourist attraction.
+It used to be where the rich and royal would live, but today it’s become a major attraction.
 If you’re there in the August high season, it might feel a bit too touristy.
 (In the busiest periods, feel free to skip the indoors area of Pena Palace; it’s not worth the epic queue!)
-However, a trip to Sintra is simply unmissable, and there is actually more to see there than you can capture in a single day.
+That said, a trip to Sintra is simply unmissable, and there is more to see there than you can capture in a single day.

 The Quinta da Regaleira gardens, which are filled with secret tunnels, wells, and grottoes, are the must-see attraction.
 You can visit Sintra as a day trip from Lisbon, but it’s even better to stay a night or two.
 I stayed at Nice Way Sintra, a homely hostel with a garden for BBQs and a great communal breakfast area.